Louisville High School (Ohio): Athletics

 Louisville High School formed its first athletic club in 1916, and the boys' basketball team became a member of the Ohio High School Athletic Association in 1922.
 The OHSAA's records for the school's football team date back to the 1924 season.

 Louisville's first conference membership was with the former Stark County League.
 In 1932, Louisville became a charter member of the Tri County League (which later became a part of the Inter-Tri County League).
 By 1938, Louisville's athletic teams had become known as the "Blue Raiders".
 Louisville adopted its current athletics nickname, the "Leopards", in 1948.
 The name change was due to problems with designing a Blue Raider mascot.

 During the 1960s, the Louisville Leopards football team achieved a particularly high level of dominance.
 From the period of 1962–1966, the Leopards' record was 48-1-1.
 This includes an unbeaten streak of 38 games, which is still the fourteenth-longest in Ohio high school football history.
 These teams were led by head coaches Gaylord ("Hap") Lillick from 1962–1964 and Paul Starkey from 1965–1966.
 Star players included future Notre Dame and NFL running back Bob Gladieux and future Ohio State linebacker Mark Stier.

 In order to find a more competitive league, Louisville High School left the Tri County League after the 1966–1967 school year, moving to the Federal League.
 When the league split into two divisions in 1988, the Leopards became a member of the National ("Small-School") Division.
 By this time, Louisville's sports teams had mostly begun to struggle against Federal League competition, as their enrollment was among the smallest of the league's schools.
-In 1989, Louisville High School decided to leave the Federal League for the newly-formed Northeastern Buckeye Conference.
+In 1989, Louisville High School decided to leave the Federal League for the newly formed Northeastern Buckeye Conference.
 However, due to league scheduling commitments, the Leopard sports teams did not begin NBC league play until 1990.
-On February 5, 2016, it was announced that the Northeastern Buckeye Conference would disband, as all of Louisville's league rivals agreed to form a new league (the Eastern Buckeye Conference) without Louisville, starting with the 2018–2019 school year, which will cause Louisville's athletic teams to compete independent of a league.
+On February 5, 2016, it was announced that the Northeastern Buckeye Conference would disband, as all of Louisville's league rivals agreed to form a new league (the Eastern Buckeye Conference) without Louisville, starting with the 2018–2019 school year, which caused Louisville's athletic teams to compete independent of a league.

 As of the end of the 2016 season, Louisville High School's football team was the twenty-fifth winningest high school program in the state of Ohio.
 Their 600th win came in a 51-0 win over West Branch on October 3, 2014.
 As of the end of the 2017 season, the Leopards' all-time record stands at 626 wins, 284 losses, and 35 ties.